dzieciou/tree-labeller/README.rst

 Tree Labeller
 =============

-Labels all leaves of a tree based only on a small sample of labelled leaves.
+Labels all leaves of a tree based only on a small sample of manually labelled leaves.

 Sample scenarios include:

 - Assigning shop departments to products organized in a taxonomy of categories
 - Mapping taxonomy of book categories in one library to flat vocabulary of book categories in another library
 - Annotating training data organized in a tree

 The output has format: